 - 1. Call to Order

-- 2. Roll Call
+- 2.-Roll Call

-- 3. Invocation
+- 3.2.
+Invocation

 - a.
-The standard invocation for the City of Dunwoody Council Meetings shall read: "At this Council Meeting, help us to make decisions which keep us faithful to our mission and reflect our values.
+The standard invocation for the City of Dunwoody Council Meetings shall read: "At this Council Meeting, help us to make decisions which

+keep us faithful to our mission and reflect our values.
 Give us strength to hold to our purpose; wisdom to guide us; and a keen perception to lead us.
 And above all, keep us charitable as we deliberate."

-- 4. Pledge of Allegiance
+- 4.3.
+Pledge of Allegiance

+- 5. Mayor and Council Comments

+- 4. Reports and Presentations

-- 5. Minutes
+- 6. Minutes

-- 6. Approval of Meeting Agenda
+- 7. Approval of Meeting Agenda

-- 7. Public Comment
+- 5. Public Comment

+- 8.6.
+Proclamations

-- 8. Consent Agenda
+- 9.7.
+Consent Agenda

-- 9. Organizational and Procedural Items
+- 10. Organizational and Procedural Items

-- 10. Reports and Presentations
+- 11. Reports and Presentations

+- 8. Public Hearings

-- 11. Unfinished Business
+- 12. Unfinished Business

-- 12. New Business
+- 13.9.
+New Business Items (Action Items)

-- 13. Other Business
+- 14.10.
+Other Business Discussion Items

+Initiation of Text Amendments

-- 14. Public Comment
+- 11. Public Comment

+- 45.12.
+City Manager Comments

+- 13. Mayor and Council Closing Comments

+- 16.14.
+Executive Session

-- 15. Adjournment
+- 47.15.
+Adjournment

-- Section 14.
+Section 14.
 Agenda.
 The City Manager shall prepare an agenda of subjects to be acted on for each meeting.
 Work session topics and Council agenda items shall be submitted consistent with the process established by the City Manager.
 An agenda approval meeting shall be held by the City Manager and the Mayor to finalize the agenda.
-The agenda shall be made available to the City Council at least one (1) day before every City Council meeting.
+The agenda shall be made available to the City Council at least one two (†2) days before every City Council meeting.

 - (a) Requests For Agenda Items.
 Members of the public may request that a particular subject be placed on the agenda for a meeting.
-To be considered, this request shall be submitted in writing to the City Manager.

-- (b) Changing The Agenda.
+To be considered, this request shall be submitted in writing to the City Manager. - Changing The Agenda.
 The order of the agenda may be changed during a meeting by a majority vote of the City Council.
 A new item, other than a zoning decision, may be added to the agenda by a majority vote of the City Council only if it becomes necessary to address the item during the meeting.
-An existing item may be removed from the agenda by the majority vote of the City Council.

-- (c) Agenda Must Be Made Public.
+An existing item may be removed from the agenda by the majority vote of the City Council. - Agenda Must Be Made Public.
 The agenda of all matters to come before the City Council shall be made available to the public upon request and shall be posted at the meeting site as far in advance as reasonably possible, but not less than 24 hours prior to the start of the meeting.
 Notice of the agenda for emergency meetings will be handled in accordance with State law.